Ruy Lopez: Bc5

 History and Notable Players

 It arises from the Ruy Lopez.
-Among the most prolific practitioners on the White side are Aleksandar Matanovic (10 games), Emanuel Lasker (10 games), Wolfgang Unzicker (9 games).
-On the Black side, notable exponents include Evgenija Ovod (46 games), Jonny Hector (39 games), Marjan Crepan (35 games).
+On the White side, Aleksandar Matanovic (10 games), Emanuel Lasker (10 games), Wolfgang Unzicker (9 games) top the database.
+Notable Black exponents: Evgenija Ovod (46 games), Jonny Hector (39 games), Marjan Crepan (35 games).

 Practice on Chessiverse